 4. Step2 Splash and Scoop Bay Sand and Water Table

-- Combine the water tower and mountain...
+- Attach the water tower to the mountain...

 Trying to decide between a sandbox or water table?
 Why not get both?
 The Step 2 Splash and Scoop has the best of both worlds.
 This sand and water table has two separate lids that can be placed on each side so the water doesn’t get into the sand or vice versa.